gradle/gradle/subprojects/docs/src/docs/release/notes.md

 * Gerd Aschemann - fixes for `application` plugins generated shell scripts (GRADLE-2501)
 * Cruz Fernandez - fixes to the properties sample project
 * Fadeev Alexandr - fixes for Gradle Daemon on Win 7 when `PATH` env var is not set (GRADLE-2461)
-* Ben Manes - ScalaIDE integration
+* Ben Manes - improved Scala IDE integration (https://github.com/gradle/gradle/pull/99)

 We love getting contributions from the Gradle community.
-For information on contributing, please see (gradle.org/contribute)[http://gradle.org/contribute]
+For information on contributing, please see [gradle.org/contribute](http://gradle.org/contribute).